aka Doctor Who – Robot (1992)

 The Doctor’s recovery takes much longer than on screen.
+The Doctor’s car, Bessie, is described as ‘an old Edwardian roadster’ (and we’ll see variations of this again over the years).
 On first seeing the robot, Sarah faints (no, she doesn’t, Terrance!
 No!).
 There’s a new scene where UNIT raids Thinktank only to discover they’ve already abandoned their base, while the K1 robot is attacked by RAF jets (as shown on the first cover).
 And at last, we experience Harry’s first reaction to being inside the Tardis!

 Cover & Illustrations: Peter Brookes ushers in a more comic-book style for this cover, which shows the K1 robot attacked by fighter planes on three sides while an inset shows the robot’s giant hand clasped around a screaming Sarah Jane – it’s very reminiscent of King Kong, of course.
 The logo on the cover now reflects the logo used on screen for the first time, using a version of Bernard Lodge’s design, and for this cover only, the Doctor’s face peers from the ‘O’.
 No internal illustrations this time, but there’s a two-panel illustration on the rear of the cover depicting the giant robot booting a UNIT jeep into the air.
 My first edition was the 1979 reprint with the portrait of K1 by Jeff Cummins, which dropped the rear illustration.
 The 1992 version used Alister Pearson’s painting for the VHS cover, with the K1 robot changing size against a lovely portrait of the Doctor.